rupalidhumne/Parallel-Computing-Labs/README.md

 1) Huffman Encryption and Decryption: Decoding and Encoding conducted via an algorithm to perform both Huffman compression and decompression

+2) Forest Fires: A program which takes into account tree density to generate data regarding how many trees would burn in a forest fire using parallel processing

 Programs developed in the Parallel Computing 1 and 2 Course